shahirf5/f5-bigip-agc-config-guides/saml-idp-connector/docs/MicrosoftADFS.rst

 .. note::  Saml SP configuration supports only one IDP Connector for a Service Provider.

 #.
 On the External Identity Provider Connector Settings screen, select the **Template**  method.
 #.
 Select the Identity Provider from the provided set.
-You can search for CA in the Search bar.
+You can search for Microsoft ADFS in the Search bar.
 If a template for your application is not available, you can use the options *Metadata* or *Custom*, and configure the Identity Providers accordingly.

-Select CA and click **Add**.
+Select Microsoft ADFS and click **Add**.
 Specify a name for the connector.

 IDP Connector Specific Properties
 ---------------------------------

-To configure CA provide following inputs:
+To configure Microsoft ADFS provide following inputs:
-	- **IDP Hostname** : Provide the hostname of your Identity Provider.
-For eg- test.example.com or test.example.com:port
+	- **IdP Hostname** : Provide the hostname of your Identity Provider.
+For example, test.example.com or test.example.com:port.
+	- **Entity ID Scheme** : Select the protocol for Entity ID.
+	- **Scheme** : Select the protocol.
+If the scheme is https, then configure Server SSL Profile.

 Advanced Connector Settings
 ---------------------------